Control Of Well Insurance (COW)

 Shale Revolution (2009-Present)

-• 2009: Production began increasing again due to fracking and horizontal drilling
+• 2009: Production began increasing again due to hydraulic fracturing and horizontal drilling.
+Read our fracking insurance guide for coverage details on these operations.

 • 2019: Set previous record at 12.3 million barrels/day